 Since joining Tufts Health Plan in 1995, Mary has served as counsel to numerous areas of the company including risk management, clinical services, sales, network contracting, technology and e-business.
 She was previous deputy general counsel, responsible for the day-to-day management of the Legal department and all its functions.

 During law school, Mary served as a judicial extern to Justice John E. Benson of the California Court of Appeals, First District.
-She is a member of the Tax Exempt Steering Committee of the Boston Bar Association and serves on the board of directors of HomeStart, a nonprofit organization in Boston whose mission is to prevent and ultimately end homelessness.
+She is a member of the American Health Lawyers Association, and serves on the board of directors of HomeStart, a nonprofit organization in Boston whose mission is to prevent and ultimately end homelessness.

 Mary received her J.D. from the University of San Francisco and her B.S. in nursing and philosophy from the University of Scranton, where she was a graduate of the Special Jesuit Liberal Arts Honors Program.

-Marc joined Tufts Health Plan in 2004, and has served as senior vice president of health care services, vice president of provider contracting and vice president of strategy and product development.
+Marc joined Tufts Health Plan in 2004, and has served as president of the Commercial Products division, which has been consistently ranked among the top quality commercial plans in the country by the National Committee for Quality Assurance (NCQA).
+Prior to that he served as senior vice president of health care services, vice president of provider contracting and vice president of strategy and product development.
 Prior to joining Tufts Health Plan, Marc worked for Deloitte Consulting, where he focused on the health insurance market.

 Tricia oversees Operations, Information Technology, Business Consulting and the Program Management Office.
 She is responsible for Tufts Health Plan’s operations departments including claims, enrollment, billing and member and provider services for all lines of business.
 She also is responsible for developing the information technology strategy and managing technology products and services.
 Additionally, she oversees the management of corporate projects, quality assurance programs and consulting services to the organization.